Practical 9: Selecting Data

 Warning

 After quite a bit of faff my conclusion is that, while you can do spatial queries in DuckDB it is a lot of work and probably not worth the effort at this time.
-The ‘issue’ is that spatial support (as well as Excel supprt) is provided via the GDAL framework and this takes quite a different approach.
+The ‘issue’ is that spatial support is provided via the GDAL framework and this takes quite a different approach.
 After working it out, spatial queries do work fairly well if you do them entirely within DuckDB (reading, merging, and writing the data) and then load the results in a separate step using GeoPandas; however, you cannot get a GeoDataFrame back via db.query(<query>).to_df() since that only returns a Pandas data frame and the geometry column is unreadable.
 In addition, geoparquet support seems limited while GeoPackage performance is poor, so you’re basically losing all the advantages of a parquet-based workflow.

 %%time